Leica CL vs Nikon D800

 Review summary: Leica CL vs Nikon D800

-So what conclusions can be drawn?
+So what is the bottom line?
 Which of the two cameras – the Leica CL or the Nikon D800 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Leica CL (Typ 7323):